Did you lose a loved one because of someone else’s careless, negligent, or even criminal actions? Our Kansas wrongful death lawyers can help.

 If your loved one was killed in an accident, you may be able to file a wrongful death claim to recover damages for:

-An example of a noneconomic harm would be “pain and suffering” which, while felt probably more bitterly than even the financial harms, is not a tangible or easily quantifiable harm.
-The Kansas injury attorneys at the Pyle Law Firm can evaluate your case to find out the maximum noneconomic and economic damages you can claim after the death of your loved one.
+An example of non-economic harm would be “pain and suffering” which, while felt probably more bitterly than even the financial harms, is not tangible or easily quantifiable harm.
+Our experienced Kansas injury attorney at Pyle Law can evaluate your case to find out the maximum non-economic and economic damages you can claim after the death of your loved one.

 Kansas law allows “any one of the heirs at law of the deceased” to file a wrongful death claim in court.
 In most wrongful death cases, this means that one of the following individuals will likely file the wrongful death lawsuit: